Thursday, June 25, 2009

 Contributed by: Karen B. Goldstein, Director of Early Childhood Education

-[Blog Editor's Note: Gan Yeladeem Child Care Center and Preschool is part of Anshe Emeth's Lifelong Learning program.
+[Blog Editor's Note: Gan Yeladeem Learning Center is part of Anshe Emeth's Lifelong Learning program.
 The Gan includes an infant room (beginning with babies 6 weeks old), a Toddler Room, and a Preschool Program which includes developmentally appropriate Jewish programming.]

 One of the advantages of a child-centered early childhood program is that your program never gets stale.
 The teachers in the Gan are observers and facilitators and their purpose is to guide the children as they discover and learn about what interests them throughout the year.
 It is essential to incorporate the interests of the children in the classroom because this is an indication that they are ready to learn about a particular topic or idea.
 So, while the curriculum is outlined, the specifics about how the curriculum is addressed is determined together by the children and teachers.
 The ideas explored changes year to year, as the class make up changes.